 The Estonian army will fight for independence the entirety of Silvia’s infancy.
 As Silvia crawls beneath the feet of Johanna and Liso, the boots of Russia and Germany will leave Estonia; the fighting of a world will cease, the recognition of an Estonian nation complete, as Silvia takes her first awkward steps.

 Nine years old, the spring ephemerals in bloom and the summer warmth ahead, Silvia is in the garden or reading a book beneath an apple tree.
-She is walking with her young siblings.
+She is walking with her younger siblings.
 Their chubby fingers reaching for the outstretched hand of their big sister.
-Silvia, now navigating a motherless world, sleeping with dreams of her mother’s face, as her mother’s voice grows fainter.
-Silvia’s first connection, her first love, her mother, now gone.
+Silvia, now navigating a motherless world.
+Sleeping with dreams of her mother’s face, as her mother’s voice grows fainter.
+Silvia’s first connection.
+Her first love.
+Her mother, now gone.